litestar-org/litestar/docs/usage/16-templating/1-template-context.md

 ## Adding CSRF Inputs

-Similar to other frameworks such as Django or Laravel, Starlite offers an easy way to add a hidden `<input>` element to an html form that contains a CSRF token.
+Similar to other frameworks such as Django or Laravel, Starlite offers an easy way to add a hidden `<input>` element to a html form that contains a CSRF token.
 To use this functionality, you should first configure [CSRF protection](../7-middleware/3-builtin-middlewares/3-csrf-middleware.md) for the application.
 With that in place, you can now insert the CSRF input field inside an HTML form: